KononenkoKonstantin/taxi-service/README.md

 - Open it in your IDE.
 - Create MySQL database, and the necessary tables using resources/init_db.sql.
 - Install and configure Tomcat (set "/" in Deployment - taxi-service:war exploded - Application context).
+- Configure path to log file in resources/log4j2.xml.
 - Run Tomcat.
 - Type "/login" or "/register" in your browser.